danisha20/danisha20/README.md

 ### Hello World, I am Daniela! 👋

-I am passionate about Data and am Learning Every Day.
+I am passionate about Data and Machine Learning and I am Learning Every Day.

 - 📫 You can reach me at: https://www.linkedin.com/in/daniela-g-791b8960/ ...
 Feel free to send me a message.
-I am always happy to talk about data and machine learning.
 Let's see how we can collaborate in a project.

 My hobbies: 🎾 , 📚,  🥾